jdoleary/Eden/sample/more/Features.md

 - 🔲 ⛰️Customizable header (like https://maggieappleton.com/) that works with transclusion.
 - 🔲 ⛰️Annotation support (or compatible with social annotation plugins)
 - 🔲 ⛰️Optimization: Optionally only process files that have changed to speed up compile time
-- 🔲 ⛰️Template Footer: with social links and link to rss.xml
+- 🔲 ⛰️Template Footer: with social links
+    - ✅ link to rss.xml
 - 🔲 🍎[Link to a note using a metadata alias](https://help.obsidian.md/Linking+notes+and+files/Aliases#Link+to+a+note+using+an+alias)